m3r3nix/odoo-v14-modules/README.md

 Calculates profit for a sales order based on incoming and outgoing invoices related to that specific order.
 It adds a "Profit" field to the sales order list view.

 ### 7. mrx_supplier_discount
 Implements a vendor/supplier discount system based on product categories.
+[More info](/mrx_supplier_discount/README.md)

 ### 8. mrx_view_mods
-Some useful modifications for my own needs which helps productivity...
+Some useful modification for my own needs which helps productivity...
 [More info](/mrx_view_mods/README.md)